YMCA: Basketball

-Basketball was invented at YMCA, in Springfield, Massachusetts, in 1891 by Dr. James Naismith, a clergyman, educator and physician.
+In 1891, basketball was invented at the YMCA in Springfield, Massachusetts, by James Naismith, a clergyman, educator, and physician.
 Naismith was asked to create an indoor "athletic distraction" to keep rowdy youth busy in the cold New England winter months.
 Luther Gulick (physician), the head of Springfield YMCA gave Naismith two weeks to come up with a game to occupy a particularly incorrigible group.
 Naismith decided the game had to be physically active, simple to understand and would have minimal physical roughness.

 The first contest was played at the International YMCA Training School in December 1891.
 During those earliest games the school's custodian, "whose antipathy to the students was well known," retrieved successful shots from the baskets – using a ladder.
 The original game was played with a soccer ball and two peach baskets nailed to the balcony of Springfield YMCA.
 The game was an immediate hit, although originally the baskets still had their bottoms, and the ball had to be manually retrieved after each score, considerably slowing play.
 It was mostly a passing game, and dribbling did not become a major part of the game until much later, when the ball was improved to its present form.

 Gulick worked with Naismith to spread the sport, chairing the Basketball Committee of the Amateur Athletic Union (1895–1905) and representing the United States Olympic Committee during the 1908 Olympic Games.
 Naismith and his wife attended the 1936 Summer Olympics when basketball was included for the first time as an Olympic event.
 For his efforts to increase the popularity of basketball and of physical fitness in general, Gulick was inducted into the Basketball Hall of Fame as a contributor in 1959.

-Volleyball

-Four years after James Naismith invented basketball in Springfield in 1891, William G. Morgan, an instructor at YMCA in Holyoke, Massachusetts, wanted to create a game for older gentlemen which had less physical contact.
-He borrowed a tennis net, raised it 6 feet, 6 inches above the floor, and invented the game of "mintonette", which could be played by a group of any number and involved volleying a large ball over the net.
-An observer suggested that a better name for the new sport would be "volleyball".

-Racquetball

-Racquetball is another YMCA invented sport.
-Joseph Sobek a tennis, handball and squash player who worked in a rubber manufacturing factory, was dissatisfied with the options for indoor sports in Greenwich, Connecticut.
-He could not find squash players of his caliber and he did not care particularly for handball, so in 1950 he designed a short, stringed racquet, used a children's toy rubber ball, and created rules for a new game using the handball courts.
-He called his new sport "paddle rackets".
-The sport really took off in the 1970s and there are an estimated 15 million players worldwide today.